Three import paths and what each costs

 Frequent traveller already going abroad with luggage capacity · single Mac duty-free is feasible.

-Bulk purchase where PKR 50-100k difference per unit becomes meaningful over 5-10 Macs.
+Bulk purchase where a per-unit difference becomes meaningful over 5-10 Macs.

 When importing doesn't make sense

 Standard spec MacBook Air or Pro: our Lahore retail is competitive with US retail + import duty + courier + your time.
-Difference is usually under PKR 30,000 · not worth the hassle.
+The difference is usually small · not worth the hassle.

 If you'll need Apple warranty service in Pakistan: regional warranty is honoured globally for hardware faults but AASP service availability varies.
 We handle warranty work on all regions but it's an extra step.